ibmjstart/bluemix-sample-tia-node/README.md

-bluemix-sample-tia-node - Twitter Influencer Analyzer (in node)
+bluemix-sample-tia-node - Twitter Influencer Analyzer (Node.js)
 ================================================================================

 Twitter Influencer Analyzer is a web application which collects data from